pKwastaken/discord-commits/README.md

 # facepunch-style-commits
-- Make a file under `.github/workflows` with this code.
-Add your discord webhook as a secret named `DISCORD_WEBHOOK`
+- Make a file under `.github/workflows` with this code below
-- Any commits with an exclamation mark will be replaced with random blocks
 ```yml
 name: CI
 on: [push]